Uber scraps commissions for its New Delhi taxis

 Uber is also fighting bans in France, Spain and South Korea, imposed because some of its drivers were not correctly licensed.
 It has had to contend with further rape allegations against drivers in Chicago and Boston.

-India is Uber's largest market outside the United States by number of cities covered, and the country's radio taxi market is estimated to be worth $6 billion to $9 billion.
+India is Uber's largest market outside the United States by number of cities covered, and the country's radio taxi market is estimated to be worth $6 billion (3.95 billion pounds) to $9 billion.

-Uber, valued at $40 billion last month, said last week it would introduce additional safety measures including more stringent driver checks and an in-app emergency button.
-(Reporting by Aditya Kalra.
-Editing by Jane Merriman)